FLSA STATUS: Exempt

 - Ability to maintain and cultivate excellent community relationships and possess excellent communication and customer service skills

-- Ability to interact effectively and communicate (in writing and orally) with a variety of members, local businesses, neighborhood groups, agencies, schools and volunteers.
+- Ability to interact effectively and communicate (in writing and orally) with a variety of members, local government entities, neighborhood groups, agencies, schools, volunteers and teens

 - Must have the ability to effectively communicate with and maintain productive and effective working relationships with organization staff and management in accomplishing goals and objectives

-- Ability to represent and make presentations to local partner agencies, service, business, and community groups
+- Ability to represent and make presentations to students, clubs, local partner agencies and employers as need it

 - Proficient skills in the use of Microsoft Office software, including Outlook, Word, and Excel

 - Able to react to change productively, work flexible schedule when needed and handle other essential and marginal functions as assigned